vmware-tanzu/tanzu-dev-portal/content/practices/event-storming-process-modelling/index.md

 #### Policies:
 Writing Policies can be important to ensure you have the correct flow and capturing the correct business requirement
  - Policies should be written as a business decision that guides an actor or system to the correct action.
  - The actor may be responsible for implementing the policy but are rarely responsible for defining the policy.
-When discovering Policies, it is always helpful to identify `Policy Makers`.
+When discovering Policies, it is always helpful to identify Policy Makers.
    - Add a sticky to each policy to identify a name and role of someone in the company that can both detail and influence the policy.
-   - If good Roles are identified in the `Event Storming` stage then you should be able to identify roles that influence the business decision.
+   - If good Roles are identified in the Event Storming stage then you should be able to identify roles that influence the business decision.

 #### Thin Slices:
-Thin Slices can be heavily influenced by the goals of your project, but a good start might be to pick out a `golden path` and reduce it to the least set of events required to achieve the final outcome.
+Thin Slices can be heavily influenced by the goals of your project, but a good start might be to pick out a golden path and reduce it to the least set of events required to achieve the final outcome.

 ## Real World Examples
 ![This is the placeholder for sample 1](/images/practices/event-storming-process-modelling/process-modelling-a-short-story.jpg)